Multiverse Crisis MUSH - Application Form 5.2

 C. CHARACTER INFORMATION

-1c.
-Personality Describe your character's personality, in 500 words or more.
+Describe your character's personality, in 500 words or more.
 We want an overview of their motivations, hopes, fears, and failings.
 For OCs, this is meant to establish their general character but isn't set in stone.
 For FCs, this is to demonstrate to us that you know the character you're asking to play.
 If you need help, take a look at Nathan Hall's personality guide.
+Note that 2c and 3c count towards your word count.

 Once you're done filling the application form out, submit it in the body of an e-mail to email@example.com with a subject line of: Character Application - NAME - FACTION